open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 $ eopa run bundle.tar.gz
 ```

-You can also configure Enterprise OPA to download bundles from remote
+You can also configure EOPA to download bundles from remote
 HTTP endpoints:

 ```